woudc/woudc-guidebook/en/index.md

 **Height**: Height is defined as the altitude, elevation, or height of the defined platform + instrument above sea level.
 Typically an instrument is located at a fixed location and shares the platform elevation.
 The format is metres above sea level (m.a.s.l.).

 #### 3.2.1.6 Timestamp
 **UTCOffset**: The UTCOffset is the amount of time to be subtracted from the local time in order to obtain UTC time (where East is positive and Local Time as defined by the data originator).
-UTCOffset is represented in the ISO-8601 standard of hh : mm : ss.
+UTCOffset is represented in the ISO-8601 standard of hh:mm:ss.
 The default is to report time in UTC, thus UTCOffset=+00:00:00.
 If Time is not given in UTC in the Data Content section, then Time represents local time and the UTCOffset must be specified by a non-zero value.

 !!! md-alert ""
     **Note:** This is equivalent to UTC = time - UTCOffset.

 **Date**: Date is represented in the ISO 8160 format standard, i.e., YYYY-MM-DD, corresponding to the time code.
 Example: 2015-12-31.
-**Time**: Time is represented in the ISO-8601 standard of hh : mm : ss.
+**Time**: Time is represented in the ISO-8601 standard of hh:mm:ss.

 #### 3.2.1.7 Example
 Below is an example of a header.
 This header includes all the required header tables and fields, as well as comments.